The Goa Connection – Chapter 4

 The cab moved away from the airport to a main road and joined a constant stream of cars, trucks, buses, scooters and tuk-tuks, all honking horns frequently for no apparent reason.
 Dan leaned forward in his seat, marvelling at the sight of bullock carts and cows mingling with traffic.
 Stray dogs prowled, yapping at anything that moved.
-Woman in colourful saris balanced heavy loads on their heads as they walked along the roadsides.
+Women in colourful saris balanced heavy loads on their heads as they walked along the roadsides.
 After leaving the main road, the route took them south along narrow twisting lanes just off the coast towards the province of Salcete.
 Recent monsoon rains had restored the countryside to a lush green paradise.
-They passed numerous Portuguese colonial style properties, many of them bungalow mansions with wrought-iron balconies, shady front pillared porches, oyster-shell windows and central inner courtyards.
+They passed numerous Portuguese colonial style properties; many of them single-storey mansions with wrought-iron balconies, shady porches, oyster-shell windows and central inner courtyards.

 “Nice houses,” Dan remarked.

 The driver told him, “Most were built in the early eighteenth century, as rewards to wealthy Goan merchants and officials for their services to the Portuguese.”